A02328018/BIOL3070-Popa/Final-Project-Popa.md

 # ABSTRACT

 Opioid pain relief varies considerably among cancer patients, and genetic factors likely contribute to this variation.
-Using summary EPOS data, we generated two visual analyses: (1) a simple regression testing how enrichment strength (−log₁₀ p) relates to the number of genes per term (Table 2), and (2) a chromosome-level visualization of SNP associations highlighting rs12948783 near RHBDF2 (Table 3).
+Using summary data from the European Pharmacogenetic Opioid Study (EPOS), we generated two visual analyses: (1) a simple regression testing how enrichment strength (−log₁₀ p) relates to the number of genes per term (Table 2), and (2) a chromosome-level visualization of SNP associations highlighting rs12948783 near RHBDF2 (Table 3).
 The regression indicated that larger gene sets tend to show stronger enrichment, and the SNP plot illustrated where the most significant genomic signals were located.
 Because only summary tables were available rather than patient-level data, we also included a draft multiple-regression model (dose × genotype with covariates) to indicate how individual-level analyses would proceed if those data become available.
 Overall, these results contextualize the genetic patterns observed in EPOS and help motivate future work toward individualized opioid pain management.

 # BACKGROUND

-Opioid-based pain control shows remarkable variability across patients even when doses are similar, and while clinical factors explain portions of this, prior EPOS analyses suggest that genetics also plays an important role.
-One variant of interest remains rs12948783 near RHBDF2.
-Working from the summary tables available rather than row-level patient outcomes, we focused first on visualizing the data to establish a foundation for interpreting these genetic signals.
-Using Table 2, we assessed whether larger gene sets were associated with stronger enrichment scores, and from Table 3, we examined where rs12948783 ranked among the strongest SNP associations across the genome.
-This allowed us to maintain the focus on genetic contributors while preparing for future analyses incorporating individual data such as genotype, sex, country, and pain relief outcomes.

-We imported the EPOS Excel workbook and worked directly with the summary tables.
-From Table 2, we ran a simple linear regression of −log₁₀(p) on gene count and plotted the results with an OLS line and 95% CI.
-From Table 3, we plotted −log₁₀(p) against genomic position (Mb) within each chromosome and highlighted rs12948783; this required cleaning column headers, removing the note row, and adjusting axis spacing for legibility.
-Because patient-level variables (pain relief, dose, genotype, country, gender) were not available, we included a draft multiple-regression model as a template—pain_relief ~ dose \* genotype + country + gender—to illustrate the next analytical step should individual-level EPOS data be provided.
-All code associated with these analyses was written in R using tidyverse and ggplot2 packages.
+Effective pain management is critical in cancer care, as uncontrolled pain can significantly reduce quality of life, impede treatment adherence, and contribute to psychological distress.
+Opioid-based analgesics remain a cornerstone of moderate to severe cancer pain management, but patients often experience markedly different levels of pain relief despite receiving similar doses.
+Understanding the sources of this variability is essential for improving patient outcomes and tailoring therapy to individual needs.
+While clinical factors such as age, comorbidities, and concurrent medications account for some of the observed differences in opioid response, genetic variation has emerged as a key contributor.
+Prior analyses from the European Pharmacogenetic Opioid Study (EPOS) suggest that specific genetic variants may influence how patients metabolize or respond to opioids, with one variant of particular interest being rs12948783 near RHBDF2.
+Characterizing these genetic influences is an important step toward developing personalized pain management strategies that optimize efficacy while minimizing adverse effects.

 ``` r
 # your plotting / model code here